imposibrus/drumjs/README.md

-DrumJS - no jQuery
+DrumJS - minimal
 ======

 DrumJs is a jQuery plugin, which allows to replace a simple native HTMLselect Element with 3d cylinder as an alternate selector.
-Original version can be found here: https://github.com/3epnm/drumjs
+Original version can be found here: https://github.com/3epnm/drumjs.

-This fork got rid of jQuery dependency.
-This should work on all modern browsers except IE (due to 3d transformations).
-Should work on Edge, won't work on IE11 and below, although it's easy to add IE11 support.
+This is a minimal version of this plugin that won't include 3d transformations and some other additional options.

 ##Usage
 ```